 The next one is a super sweet little swap box on Cole Avenue.

-The box on Mansfield has a bench to rest on while prusing the shelves, one of which can accept tall books.
+The box on Mansfield has a bench to rest on while perusing the shelves, one of which can accept tall books.

-The tour now heads south of the Queensway to our next swap box painted all white on Kingston Avenue!
+The tour heads eastwardly to our next swap box painted all white on Kingston Avenue!

 The next most excellent box is on Bowhill Avenue.

 Another Little Library may be found at 97 Four Seasons Dr, not far from the Bowhill Avenue box.
 This one is not attached to the ground but is instead attached to the base of a pedestal table.

 There are some boxes further south-east.
 To get there I crossed the Rideau River at Hogs Back Falls and followed the route shown on the map.
 A more detailed description of this section of the ride can be found on this link , albeit in reverse.
 A slight detour over the Airport Parkway pedestrian bridge brings you to this proudly Canadian swap box on Cahill St.

 Back over the pedestrian bridge, there’s this cute box in Greenboro on Tammela Court.
 This sweet model opens from the top.
 It had been raining for a few days when I visited so a bit of water had gathered in the bottom.
 I’m sure it gets filled up with books in times of fair weather.

 The next few boxes to discover are in the Glebe.
 This one’s on Fourth Avenue, just east of Bronson.
 (I don’t reccomend riding along busy Bronson.
 Walk your bike along the sidewalk for a short block after crossing Bronson at the Madawaska/Fifth Avenue lights).

 Next swap box is one block over and a bit east on Fifth Ave.
 This one cleverly recycles hidden Ikea hinges to avoid the door being left ajar.